ohspc89/hbcd_motion_postproc/docs/source/outputs.rst

 |  999  |   undefined (could not be computed)  |
 +-------+--------------------------------------+

-| h] lists instantaneous levels of avtivity as they occur over time.
+| h] lists instantaneous levels of activity as they occur over time.
 | There are 2 columns of data, separated by commas: Unix epoch time (in seconds)
   at each instance, and classification at each instance.
   Classification of instance is described in g].